 These Old-Fashioned Cherry Scones are prepared with every-day pantry ingredients and do not require any dairy or eggs for a beautiful rise.
 Cherry scones are sweet, light, crumbly, and just delicious filled with fruit jam and whipped cream.
-Perfect for a vegan or plant-based Cream Tea, Devonshire Tea, High Tea, Supper-Time, Tea-Time, or Afternoon Tea or just for a quick tasty snack.
+Perfect for a Cream Tea, Devonshire Tea, High Tea, Supper-Time, Tea-Time, or Afternoon Tea or just for a quick tasty snack.
+These scones use vanilla as a flavouring but almond extract or essence could be used instead for a delicious Cherry Bakewell Scone.

-These Old Fashioned Cherry Scones are prepared with vegan friendly ingredients, filled with fruit jam and whipped cream prepared with Elmlea Double Plant Cream which whips in just seconds into the most amazing light but thick dairy-free cream.
+Our family enjoys these scones filled with fruit jam and whipped cream which we prepare with Elmlea Double Plant Cream.
+This dairy-free cream whips quickly into the most amazing light but thick cream.

 Origin of cherry scones

 Scones dates back to at least the 16th century and evolved from the Scottish bannock which was a type of large, thick flatbread that was originally made with oatmeal, barley, or beremeal.
-Beremeal is an Ancient type of barley that was brought over by the Vikings and is more popular in the Shetland Islands.
+Beremeal is an Ancient type of barley that was brought over by the Vikings and so is more popular in the Shetland Islands.

 These meals or flours were good hardy ones as the grains flourished in the Scottish climate making them more popular than wheat which required a warmer climate and better soil, and it wasn't until the 18th-19th century that wheat became more popular due to agricultural advances.